opendocsg/opendoc-state-courts-practice-directions-2021/PART-04-CASE-MANAGEMENT-AND-COURT-ALTERNATIVE-DISPUTE-RESOLUTION.md

 >(b) set out the grounds on and capacity in which the prospective party seeks to be added as a party;

->(c) identify the case conference which it wishes to attend, make submissions at or be heard in, or alternatively, request that a case conference be convened to consider the prospective party’s application; and
+>(c) identify the case conference which he/she wishes to attend, make submissions at or be heard in, or alternatively, request that a case conference be convened to consider the prospective party’s application; and

 >(d) be copied to all the parties already party to the action.